street foods in the netherlands

 4. Stamppot

-Stamppot is a Dutch mash of potatoes and vegetables such as kale or carrots, it is usually served with sausage.
-Though traditionally a winter dish, it is occasionally served in portable bowls in food markets and festivals.
-It is hearty, comforting and packed with country flavours.
-To get a real Dutch flavor, stamppot is a comfort food in every bite.
+Stamppot is a Dutch mash of potatoes and vegetables like kale or carrots, usually served with sausage.
+Traditionally a winter dish, it is also offered in portable bowls at food markets and festivals.
+Hearty, comforting, and full of country flavors, stamppot is true Dutch comfort food in every bite.

 5. Bitterballen